fluttercommunity/font_awesome_flutter/README.md

 [![Pub](https://img.shields.io/pub/v/font_awesome_flutter.svg)](https://pub.dartlang.org/packages/font_awesome_flutter)

-The [Font Awesome](https://fontawesome.com/icons) Icon pack available as set of Flutter Icons.
+The *free* [Font Awesome](https://fontawesome.com/icons) Icon pack available as set of Flutter Icons.

-Based on Font Awesome 6.1.1.
-Includes all free icons:
+This icon pack includes only the *free* icons offered by Font Awesome.

   * Regular
   * Solid
   * Brands

+If you have purchased the pro icons and want to enable support for them, please see the instructions below.

 ## Installation